Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Extended Numerics

 To navigate around this key issue associated with the eigenbasis of $\Vec{\Sigma}$, we adopted the eigenvectors of the Hessian matrix.
 Unlike $\Vec{\Sigma}$, the Hessian is not computed as an average over update steps but can, in theory, be precisely calculated for any given weight vector.
 Consequently, the Hessian matrix does not suffer from finite size effects.
 The difference between these two bases for actual data is visible in \cref{fig:feng_basis_comp_real}.
 Here, we analyzed only the weights of the first convolutional layer of the LeNet from the main text to ensure comparability with Feng \& Tu's results.
 In this specific comparison, the network was trained without weight decay.
 Due to this and the fact that we are only investigating the weights of one layer, $\lambda_{\textrm{cross}}$ is significantly larger than all Hessian eigenvalues.
 As a result, when analyzing in the eigenbasis of the Hessian matrix related to this layer, both the variance and the correlation time align well with the prediction for smaller Hessian eigenvalues.

 However, analyzing in the eigenbasis of the weight covariance matrix, the correlation time appears heavily dependent on the second derivative of the loss in the given direction.
-Additionally, the relationship between the weight variance and the second derivative shifts and more closely aligns with Feng \& Tu's results as the power law exponent is significantly larger than one.
+Additionally, the relationship between the weight variance and the second derivative shifts and more closely aligns with Feng \& Tu's results, with the exponent of a power law fit being significantly larger than one.
+In this regime, our theory predicts proportionality between weights and Hessian eigenvalues, reflected by an exponent of one for a power law fit.
 The first principal component, which Feng \& Tu referred to as the drift mode, stands out due to its unusually long correlation time.
 This is to be expected, as this is the direction in which the weights are moving at an approximately constant velocity.

 \FloatBarrier